iWayne/PuzzleGame/README.md

 4. Enable restart under multi condition (done with the navi bar)

 5/6.
-Find algorithm to avoid the impossible case (almost)
+Find algorithm to avoid the impossible case (done)

 6/5.
 Remember the status when user quit the game (done)

+7. Add gestures (and cheating method) (done)

 7. import user's image